Bumbledebee/Purchase-Prediction-Project/README.md

 # Predicting Purchases: Will This View Turn Into a Purchase?

-In the advertising and e-commerce world, not all product views are equal.
+In the advertising and e-commerce world, not all ad views are equal.
 Some views lead to purchases, while others do not.
 Predicting whether a view will result in a purchase is a **classification problem**.
 This project simulates this problem using an e-commerce shopping dataset, where users interact with products by viewing, adding to the cart, or purchasing them.

 The dataset is highly imbalanced, as only a small fraction of views result in purchases.
 By splitting the dataset into views that lead to purchases and those that do not, we aim to create a predictive model capable of handling this imbalance.